RajisteB/go-server-generator/templates/README.md

 ## Environment Variables

-See `.env.example` for all available configuration options.
+See `.env.local` for all available configuration options.

 ## Development